Project Paint: A Guide to Fun and Funky Paint Options

 • Milk paint is unpredictable in how it will distress.
 Sometimes it grips really well and comes off in a fine powder.
 Other times the paint cracks and flakes away, creating a chipped look.
 Some people enjoy the surprise in how it will turn out.

 • Chalk-type paints stay where you apply them and really only come off where you want them to—by manually sanding.
 It’s easy to control the distressed finish.

-Sunlight gleaming off a bright white fence … a whisper of white streaks that lends a cozy, weathered feel to an interior room—both can be accomplished with whitewashing, a time-honored technique employed to decorate natural, porous materials such as uncoated brick, wood, cement and stone.
+Sunlight gleaming off a bright white fence … a whisper of white streaks that lends a cozy, weathered feel to a bright and welcoming room with fresh interior painting—both can be accomplished with whitewashing, a time-honored technique employed to decorate natural, porous materials such as uncoated brick, wood, cement and stone.
 It bonds tightly to these natural materials, allowing them to breathe and, to some extent, reinforcing and protecting them.